-The lowest level of storage management on the NAS b3000 v2 occurs at the physical drive level.
+The lowest level of storage management on the NAS e7000 v2 occurs at the physical drive level.
 Physical drives are grouped into RAID arrays for fault tolerance and better performance.
-Configure RAID arrays using the storage configuration software designated for the particular storage subsystem.
-In the example provided in Figure 5, logical drives are created from RAID arrays which are then presented to the server via SSP.
+Configure RAID arrays using the appropriate storage configuration tool for the SAN in use or request that the SAN administrator establish the appropriate LUNs.